 The Company maintains a defined benefit pension plan for various employees of the Company, including salaried employees.
 The Company also maintains an unfunded supplemental pension plan for key executives so they may receive pension benefits which they would otherwise be prevented from receiving as a result of certain limitations of the Internal Revenue Code.
 Retirement benefits are provided based on employees' years of credited service and average earnings or stated amounts for years of service.
 The plans provide for normal retirement at age 65 and provide for reduced benefits for early retirement beginning at age 55.
 Pension benefits are payable under a variety of options, to be selected by the retiree and are calculated under a formula which is integrated with Social Security, although the amounts determined under the formula are not reduced by Social Security benefits.
 The normal retirement benefit is based on (i) the highest average earnings for any 5 consecutive years during the 10 calendar years ending with the year of retirement, (ii) length of service up to 25 years and (iii) the highest average covered compensation for Social Security purposes.
-Earnings covered by the plan are generally defined as wages for purposes of federal income tax withholding and, therefore, include the value realized upon the exercise of non-qualified stock options and other minor items in addition to those included in the above Summary Compensation Table as "Salary."
+Prior to October 1, 2012, earnings covered by the plan were generally defined as wages for purposes of federal income tax withholding and therefore included the value realized upon the exercise of non-qualified stock options and other minor items in addition to those included in the above Summary Compensation Table as "Salary."
+Effective October 1, 2012, the plan was amended so as to define earnings to include only salary and cash bonus.

 The foregoing describes the general formula under the defined benefit plan and related excess benefits plan as revised in 1997.
 Those salaried employees who were covered in the plans on January 1, 1989 and all officers (including the named executive officers) who are Senior Vice Presidents or above are provided with the higher of the benefits described above or a minimum benefit based on a prior formula through the defined benefit plan, the unfunded excess benefits plan described above and an unfunded deferred compensation plan.
 The normal retirement benefit under the prior formula is based on the highest average earnings for any 5 consecutive years during the 10 calendar years preceding retirement and length of service up to 25 years.
 The normal retirement benefit for officers (including the named executive officers) who are Senior Vice Presidents or above is based on the highest average earnings for any 5 years during the 20 calendar years preceding retirement and length of service up to 25 years.
-There is no early retirement reduction if an officer (including a named executive officer) retires at age 59 with at least 25 years of credited service.
 Minimum benefit amounts are not subject to any deduction for Social Security benefits.
 Under the excess benefits plan, upon a change in control, a lump sum benefit payment shall be made to each participant.